An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Examples

 \end{example}

 \begin{example} (outperformance option: superhedging portfolios and strategies) Let us consider an outperformance option.
 Let asset $0$ be a riskless cash account with zero interest rates.
 Assets $1$ and $2$ are two correlated stocks $S^1$ and $S^2$, denoted in the same currency as the cash account, with initial stock price for the first stock $S_0^1=50$, volatility $\sigma_1=0.15$, constant transaction costs $\lambda_1=0.2$ and for the second stock $S_0^2=45$, $\sigma_2=0.2$, $\lambda_2=0.1$ and correlation $\rho=0.2$ between both stocks.
 The tree is modeled as described in section~\ref{subsec_corr assets}.
-The bid and ask is given as in \eqref{transfoBidAsk}.
+The bid and ask are given as in \eqref{transfoBidAsk}.
+The payoff under physical delivery is given by

-We want to calculate the set of superhedging portfolios of an outperformance option with physical delivery and strike $K=47$.
-The payoff is given by

-The maturity is one year.
+Let the maturity be one year and the strike $K=47$.
 We will use only a small number of time intervals $n=4$ to illustrate different possibilities of choosing optimal superhedging strategies as described in section~\ref{subsec_strategy}.
 The set of superhedging portfolios $SHP_0(X)$ has two vertices

-and a recession cone equal to the solvency cone $K_0$.
+and a recession cone equal to the solvency cone $K_0$, where we used for computations the dual variant of Benson's algorithm in \cite{HamLoeRud13} with a precision of $\epsilon=10^{-8}$.
 The scalar superhedging price is $\pi^a(X)=22.624$ in the domestic currency and the scalar subhedging price is $\pi^b(X)=-8.633$.
 Negative bid prices might occur when physical delivery is considered in markets with transaction costs.
 This issue was discussed and resolved in \cite{PerrakisLefoll97}, see also remark~3.30 in \cite{Roux08}.